offbynull/learn/Bioinformatics/input/input.md

 ```

-Typically, all read_DNAs / read-pairs scanned in by the sequencer are of the same length.
+Typically, all read_DNAs / read-pairs scanned in by the sequencer are the same length.

 The number of nucleotides scanned in by a sequencer per read_DNA / read-pair can't be too long because the chance of error increases as the number of scanned nucleotides increases.
 For this reason, read-pairs are typically longer than read_DNAs: By only scanning in the prefix and suffix of a long fragment, the scan won't contain as many errors as a read_DNA of the same length but will contain extra information which helps with stitching (length of unknown nucleotides in between the prefix and suffix).

 Typical complications with assembly:

+ * Which strand of double stranded DNA that a read_DNA / read-pair comes from isn't known, which means that some read_DNAs / read-pairs need to be converted to their reverse complements before finding overlaps.
  * The read_DNAs / read-pairs may have errors (e.g. wrong nucleotides scanned in), which may prevent finding overlaps.
  * The read_DNAs / read-pairs may not cover the entire genome, which will prevent full reconstruction.
- * The read_DNAs / read-pairs for highly repetitive parts of the genome (e.g. telomeres) likely can't be reconstructed.
+ * The read_DNAs / read-pairs for repetitive parts of the genome (e.g. telomeres) likely can't be accurately reconstructed.

- * Which strand of double stranded DNA that a read_DNA / read-pair comes from isn't known, which means that some read_DNAs / read-pairs need to be converted to their reverse complements before finding overlaps.
+Currently, no workaround exists for the repetitive parts complication.
+For example, the human genome is around 3 billion in length and around half of it is made up of repeats.
+Those repeats prevent full reconstruction of the genome.
+If repeats didn't exist, the odds of two read_DNAs / read-pairs from different parts of the human genome containing the exact same content would be low.
+Given a read_DNA length of 300, the odds of 300-mer repeating in a random DNA string of length 3 billion is `{kt} \frac{1}{4^{300}} * 2999999701`.

+### Find Read Overlaps

+**WHAT**: Given a list of read_DNAs for the same organism, find overlaps between those read_DNAs.

+**WHY**: Finding overlaps across read_DNAs is required for assembly.

+#### Bruteforce Algorithm

+**ALGORITHM**:

+TODO: FILL IN

+TODO: FILL IN

+TODO: FILL IN

+TODO: FILL IN

+TODO: FILL IN

+TODO: FILL IN

+TODO: FILL IN

+TODO: FILL IN

+TODO: FILL IN

+TODO: FILL IN

+TODO: FILL IN

+TODO: FILL IN

+TODO: FILL IN

+TODO: FILL IN

+TODO: FILL IN

+#### Hash Algorithm

+TODO: FILL IN

+TODO: FILL IN

+TODO: FILL IN

+TODO: FILL IN

+TODO: FILL IN

+TODO: FILL IN

+TODO: FILL IN

+TODO: FILL IN

+TODO: FILL IN

+TODO: FILL IN

+TODO: FILL IN

+TODO: FILL IN

+TODO: FILL IN

+TODO: FILL IN

+TODO: FILL IN

 # Stories